mrhello291/ASCEP/DEPLOYMENT.md

 Once deployed, Railway will provide a URL like:
 `https://your-project-name.railway.app`

-**Note**: The Docker container runs all services on port 5000, with Nginx serving as the main entry point.
+**Note**: The Docker container runs all backend services on port 5000, with Nginx serving as the API entry point.
+The frontend is deployed separately on Vercel.

 ## Step 2: Deploy Frontend to Vercel